Resources

 36:55

-Richard Harvey
+Rio Harvey

 Genetic Technologies and Biodiversification

-Richard Harvey surveys genetic technologies from present capabilities to far-future possibilities, covering gene editing, personalized medicine, GMOs, and de-extinction.
-He raises ethical concerns about the concentration of genetic technology ownership, the mixed blessing of genetic diagnoses like Huntington’s disease, and the potential for personalized pathogens.
+Rio Harvey surveys genetic technologies from present capabilities to far-future possibilities, covering gene editing, personalized medicine, GMOs, and de-extinction.
+She raises ethical concerns about the concentration of genetic technology ownership, the mixed blessing of genetic diagnoses like Huntington’s disease, and the potential for personalized pathogens.
 Looking further ahead, Harvey explores how biodiversification could become a manufacturable resource and how our expanding powers will require new ethical frameworks—suggesting that religious transhumanism, with its tradition of contemplating human-like gods, offers valuable insights for thinking about the ethics of beings who can rewrite entire ecologies.

 See all 16 results